 HIV and AIDS

-HIV and AIDS are very fatal diseases.
+AIDS is a fatal disease.
 A person who has HIV may acquire AIDS if his or her condition has been left undiagnosed or if his or her treatment did not work.
 In the United States alone, more than one people are suffering from HIV and AIDS.
 Both these infections are common in other parts of the world, especially those that are struggling economically.

 Syphilis affects both men and women.
 It does not choose its victims.
 It is said to have infected famous historical personalities such as Napoleon Bonaparte and Christopher Columbus.
 Some of the symptoms of herpes are painful urination and strange discharge.
 Today, STD tests for syphilis are available in clinics and hospitals.
 There are also syphilis home test kits for those that prefer the easier and faster way.